---master yarn-client --driver-memory 5g –num-executors 40 --executor-memory 1g --executor-cores 2
+--master yarn-client --driver-memory 5g --num-executors 40 --executor-memory 1g --executor-cores 2

---master yarn-client --driver-memory 5g –num-executors 15 --executor-memory 4g --executor-cores 4
+--master yarn-client --driver-memory 5g --num-executors 15 --executor-memory 4g --executor-cores 4

---master yarn-client --driver-memory 5g –num-executors 10 --executor-memory 9g --executor-cores 6
+--master yarn-client --driver-memory 5g --num-executors 10 --executor-memory 9g --executor-cores 6

-If the total resources calculated using the preceding formulas do not exceed the maximum resources for the cluster, the principle works.
-However, in real scenarios, the system, HDFS and E-MapReduce services all occupy some core and memory resources.
-This means if you use up the core and memory resources, it will compromise the performance, and may lead to a failure.
+In principle, you only have to make sure that the total resources calculated using the preceding formula do not exceed the total resources of the cluster.
+However, in production scenarios, the services of the system, HDFS, and E-MapReduce occupy certain core resources and memory resources.
+Therefore, if you use up the core resources and memory resources, the job performance declines or the job fails to run.

---master yarn-cluster --driver-memory 5g –num-executors 15 --executor-memory 4g --executor-cores 4
+--master yarn-cluster --driver-memory 5g --num-executors 15 --executor-memory 4g --executor-cores 4

 If you set the memory to a very large value, you should pay attention to the overhead caused by garbage collection.
 In general, we recommend that you set an executor with memory less than or equal to 64GB.

 If you are executing an HDFS read/write job, we recommend that you set the number of concurrent jobs for each executor to be less than or equal to 5 for reading and writing.

 If you are executing an OSS read/write job, we recommend that you distribute executors to different ECS instances so that the bandwidth of every ECS instance can be used.
 For example, if you have 10 ECS instances, you can set num-executors to 10, and set the appropriate memory and number of concurrent jobs.